 The people of San Felipe, the San Felipe Cancer Society, the Caminata Contra del Cancer de San Felipe and the Cancer Detection Clinic and Center thank all of you.

 THE CENTER FOR EARLY CANCER DETECTION AND EDUCATION

-Prior to the start of the Cancer Society and its Early Detection Clinic, early detection services in San Felipe were not generally available.
+Prior to the start of the Cancer Foundation and its Early Detection Clinic, early detection services in San Felipe were not generally available.
 The Center now receives ………… patients per month.

 • Pap tests

 • Complete physical

 • Coordination with other health care agencies for the provision of treatment services

 • Education in cancer awareness, detection and prevention

 • Payment for advanced testing when necessary